-- Enrollment in the C&PE Graduate Seminar (C&PE 800) every semester in residence usually for 1.0 credit.
-Students who are required to attend another seminar to satisfy a fellowship or research program requirement may enroll in both seminars for 0.5 credit hour each (Example: CEBC Colloquium C&PE 802 at .5 plus C&PE 800 at .5 = 1.0 total credits).
+- 1. Enrollment in the C&PE Graduate Seminar (C&PE 800) every semester in residence for 1.0 credit.
+Students who are required to attend another seminar to satisfy a fellowship or research program requirement may enroll in both seminars.
 Any schedule conflicts should be discussed with both seminar coordinators.
 (Exception: in a student's final semester, if all research hours and post comp hours have been achieved, a student may request not to enroll in seminar with the permission of that semester's seminar faculty member or the graduate director.) - 2.
 Each semester, students should enroll in a minimum of three graduate-level courses either in the C&PE department or in an advisor-approved outside course(s)/elective(s), or a total of nine credit hours including research (CPE 904 for Ph.D.
 Aspirants).
 Note: Students on a GTA or GRA contract will have a lower enrollment requirement of a minimum of six credit hours per semester - 3.
-All courses in the C&PE department that count toward the Ph.D. degree must be numbered 700 or above although one (1) 500 level course taken as a prerequisite can count as an elective.
+All courses in the C&PE department that count toward the Ph.D. degree must be numbered 700 or above although one (1) 500-level course taken as a prerequisite can count as an elective.